-39 Other statutory information
+40 Other statutory information

-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iii) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (iv) During the year ended 31 March 2022, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Company or provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (v) During the year ended 31 March 2022, no funds have been received by the Company from any persons or entities, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Funding Party or provide any guarantee, security or the like from or on behalf of the Ultimate Beneficiaries. - (vi) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (vii) The Company is not declared as willful defaulter by any bank or financial institution (as defined under the Companies Act, 2013) or consortium thereof or other lender in accordance with the guidelines on willful defaulters issued by the Reserve Bank of India. - (viii) The Company did not have any material transactions with companies struck off under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956 during the financial year. - (ix) The Company has not revalued any of its Property, Plant and Equipment (including Right-of-Use Assets) during the year. - (x) The Company has not paid any managerial remuneration during the current year and hence reporting under Section 197 of the Companies Act, 2013 is not applicable. - 40 The Code on Social Security 2020 ('Code'), which received the Presidential Assent on 28 September 2020, subsumes nine regulations relating to social security, retirement, and employee benefits.
-The Code will have an impact on the contributions towards gratuity and provident fund made by the Company.
-The Ministry of Labour and Employment ('Ministry') has released draft rules for the Code on 13 November 2020.
-The effective date of the Code has not yet been notified and the related rules to ascertain the financial impact are yet to be finalized and notified.
-The Company will assess the impact once the subject rules are notified and will give appropriate impact in its financial results in the period in which, the Code becomes effective. - 41 The financial statements have not been authenticated by a Company Secretary as required under the provisions of Section 203 of the Companies Act, 2013, as the Company is in the process of appointing a whole time company secretary. - 42 Consequent to amendments to the Schedule III effective 1 April 2021, figures of the previous year have been regrouped to confirm with the classification adopted in these financial statements.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iii) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (iv) During the year ended 31 March 2023, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Company or provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (v) During the year ended 31 March 2023, no funds have been received by the Company from any persons or entities, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Funding Party or provide any guarantee, security or the like from or on behalf of the Ultimate Beneficiaries. - (vi) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (vii) The Company is not declared as willful defaulter by any bank or financial institution (as defined under the Companies Act, 2013) or consortium thereof or other lender in accordance with the guidelines on willful defaulters issued by the Reserve Bank of India. - (viii) The Company did not have any material transactions with companies struck off under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956 during the financial year. - (ix) The Company has not revalued any of its Property, Plant and Equipment (including Right-of-Use Assets) during the year. - (x) The Company has not paid any managerial remuneration during the current year and hence reporting under Section 197 of the Companies Act, 2013 is not applicable. - (xi) The Company is not required to submit any quarterly returns with banks or financial institutions as it has not availed any working capital facilities.